xiix0/scam/README.md

-You attempt things that you do not even plan because of your extreme stupidity.
+You have an unusual understanding of the problems of human relationships.